Not all fats are created equally.

 If the clot blocks an artery that leads to the heart, it causes a heart attack.

-Despite the negative hype, the potato is actually a low-calorie whole food brimming with healthy vitamins, minerals, and fiber.
+Despite the negative hype, the potato is actually a low-calorie whole food brimming with healthy vitamins, minerals, and fibre.

-What starts out as a nutrient-dense source of fiber, most frequently emerges from the kitchen as a calorie-dense fatty mess due to commonly used potato preparation.
+What starts out as a nutrient-dense source of fibre, most frequently emerges from the kitchen as a calorie-dense fatty mess due to commonly used potato preparation.

 Mashed potatoes are typically stripped of their skins, boiled soft and then mixed with milk and butter.